Herpetofauna: Reptiles and Amphibians of Tommy Thompson Park

-It is uncertain when the first herpetiles arrived at TTP, but they have appeared and established populations at the park.
-Herpetiles have immigrated to TTP via several possible routes: though natural or manmade corridors like the Don River valley or hydro rights-of-way, as well as via the lake and the lakeshore.
+It is uncertain when the first herpetiles arrived at Tommy Thompson Park, but they have appeared and established populations at the park.
+Herpetiles have immigrated to Tommy Thompson Park via several possible routes: though natural or manmade corridors like the Don River valley or hydro rights-of-way, as well as via Lake Ontario and the lakeshore.

-Ontario’s snakes occupy a wide range of habitats including those found at TTP.
-Open grasslands, rocky areas and woodlands are examples of snake habitat that can be found at TTP.
+Ontario’s snakes occupy a wide range of habitats including those found at Tommy Thompson Park.
+Open grasslands, rocky areas and woodlands are examples of snake habitat that can be found at Tommy Thompson Park.
 Their success at the park is due to overall habitat improvements as well as enhancements that have targeted their life history processes.
 One of the biggest limiting factors to establishing snake populations are the availability of hibernacula or underground overwintering dens.
-While there are many areas suitable for snake hibernacula at TTP, TRCA constructed a hibernaculum on site to ensure overwintering success.
+While there are many areas suitable for snake hibernacula at Tommy Thompson Park, TRCA constructed a hibernaculum on site to ensure overwintering success.
 Interestingly, although designed for snakes, one of the first users of this habitat was the resident coyotes who used it as a den for several seasons.

-The following snakes have been observed at TTP:
+The following snakes have been observed at Tommy Thompson Park:

 • Eastern Gartersnake (Thamnophis sirtalis sirtalis)